Cruz0826/ITAI-2376-Deep-Learning-in-Artificial-Intelligence/README.md

 **Assignment:** Create a Simple AI Agent
 This final module involved developing a working AI agent using concepts learned in the course.
 The project demonstrates how neural networks can be applied to build intelligent systems. *(Details and files for this module can be added once complete.)*
+# AI Research Assistant Agent

+This project is an AI-powered Research Assistant designed to help users quickly gather, extract, and summarize relevant information from the web based on a research topic.

+## Key Features

+- Takes a user-provided research topic as input.
+- Searches the web for the top relevant articles using the DuckDuckGo search API.
+- Automatically visits each article, extracts the main textual content.
+- Summarizes each article’s content using a state-of-the-art, open-source Hugging Face transformer model.
+- Provides concise summaries to help users understand key insights efficiently.

+## Technologies Used

+- Python with Google Colab
+- DuckDuckGo Search API (`duckduckgo_search` Python package)
+- Hugging Face Transformers for summarization
+- Web scraping with `requests` and `BeautifulSoup`

+## Usage

+Run the Jupyter notebook in Google Colab to enter a topic and receive summarized research results from multiple online sources.

 ---